BND Hamburger Icon

 Sample invoice

 Now that you know how invoices work, it may be helpful to see one in action.
-That’s why we’ve provided an example below:
+We’ve provided an example below:

 John Doe Bill To: Excellent Client, LLC